360 Degree Video of Ballygally Beach and Ballygally Hotel

 Facilities at Ballygally Beach

 Long before it became a hotel for tourists and guests, it was a castle that belonged to the Shaw family.
-In the 17th century, James Shaw of Scotland arrived in Ireland and rented a land from the Earl of Antrim.
-He demanded to build the castle where and his family resided for many years.
-Starting from 1641, the castle had endured several hits and blitz that left it in the wreckage.
+In the 17th century, James Shaw of Scotland arrived in Ireland and rented land from the Earl of Antrim.
+He demanded to build the castle where his family resided for many years.
+Starting from 1641, the castle had endured several hits and blitzes that left it in the wreckage.
 The ruthless attacks were carried out by the Irish garrison at Glenarm at that time.

 Location of Ballygally Hotel